kingston-hackSpace/Multimeter/README.md

 ----
 ### When to use it

-We will mostly use it to troubleshoot problems with our circuit, such as:
+You will mostly use it to troubleshoot problems with our circuit, such as:

 - Check if a component is receiving power